stationgroup/etc/pkg/repos/README.md

 >In 11.1 the default pkg repository was "latest", but after running mergemaster it was changed to "quarterly"

 >My VPS was installed with an empty pkg repository; making the change to /usr/local/etc/pkg/repos allowed me to repopulate it and configure what I needed

+---
+If this helped you, consider the Value for Value model. (bringyourwallet.com/donate)[http://bringyourwallet.com/donate]